CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Minimal surfaces in Euclidean space

 A M\"{o}bius vector field is generated by an infinitesimal M\"{o}bius transformation.
 It is a quadratic vector field corresponding to an element Analogous to osculating M\"{o}bius transformations, every holomorphic vector field $h(z) \frac{ \partial}{\partial z}$ on a domain $\Omega$ is associated with an \emph{osculating M\"{o}bius vector field} $a:\Omega \to sl(2,\mathbb{C})$ that coincides with the 2-jet of $h$ at every point in $\Omega$

 which gives

 and

 The coefficient $h'''$ is the Schwarzian derivative of a holomorphic vector field.
 It vanishes identically if and only if the vector field is globally generated by a M\"{o}bius transformation.
 Furthermore, the osculating M\"{o}bius vector field defines a holomorphic null curve in $sl(2,\mathbb{C})$ in the sense that the Killing form evaluated on the tangent vectors vanishes.
-We denote $\mathbf{i}:sl(2,\mathbb{C}) \to \mathbb{C}^3$ an isomorphism between $sl(2,\mathbb{C})$ equipped with the Killing form and $\mathbb{C}^3$ equipped with the standard complex bilinear form.
-Than the composition of mappings
+We denote by $\mathbf{i}:sl(2,\mathbb{C}) \to \mathbb{C}^3$ an isomorphism between $sl(2,\mathbb{C})$ equipped with the Killing form and $\mathbb{C}^3$ equipped with the standard complex bilinear form.
+Then the composition of mappings

 yields a minimal surface in $\mathbb{R}^3$.
 One can verify that every minimal surface in $\mathbb{R}^3$ correspond to an osculating M\"{o}bius vector field.
-In fact, it is related to a well known correspondence between minimal surfaces in $\mathbb{R}^3$ and holomorphic null curves in $\mathbb{C}^3$.
+In fact, it is related to a well known correspondence between minimal surfaces in $\mathbb{R}^3$ and holomorphic null curves in $\mathbb{C}^3$ (See references in \cite{Small1994}.

 Given a circle pattern $z:V \to \mathbb{C}$ and a vector field $\dot{z}:V \to \mathbb{C}$ denoting an infinitesimal deformation of the vertices, it is associated with an osculating M\"{o}bius vector field $a:F \to sl(2,\mathbb{C})$ analogously: for every face $\{ijk\}$, $a_{ijk}$ is the unique quadratic vector field that coincides with $\dot{z}_i,\dot{z}_j,\dot{z}_k$ at vertices $z_i,z_j,z_k$.
 Equation \eqref{eq:minimalsur} induces a realization of the dual graph in $\mathbb{R}^3$.
-The characterization has been carried out in \cite{Lam2015a,Lam2018} when $\dot{z}$ preserves the shear coordinates or the intersection angles.
+The characterization has been carried out in \cite{Lam2015a,Lam2018} when $\dot{z}$ preserves the modulus of cross ratios $|X|$ or the intersection angles $\Arg X$.
 Such realizations are regarded as discrete minimal surfaces.

 We conclude with a comparison between discrete minimal surfaces in $\mathbb{R}^3$ and CMC-1 surfaces in $\mathbb{H}^3$ in Table \ref{tab:1} and \ref{tab:2}.